IAL 6: Electromagnetic Radiation

 But in everyday life, the time dilation is NOT noticeable because the relative velocites between inertial frames are too small.

-However, time dilation is illustrated dramatically by the twin paradox illustrated in the figure below (local link / general link: twins_paradox.html).
+Another manifestion of time dilation is the twin paradox which arises with accelerated motions.
+We explicate the twin paradox in the figure below (local link / general link: time_dilation_twin_paradox.html).

 7. Electric and Magnetic Fields and the Electromagnetic Field